Kenneth McKenzie (fur trader)

-Kenneth McKenzie (aka Kenneth MacKenzie) (died 26 April 1861) was nicknamed the "King of the Missouri", for as a fur trader for American Fur Company in the upper Missouri River valley, he controlled a territory larger than most European nations.
+Kenneth McKenzie (sometimes rendered Kenneth MacKenzie; 1797 – 26 April 1861) was nicknamed the "King of the Missouri", for as a fur trader for American Fur Company in the upper Missouri River valley, he controlled a territory larger than most European nations.

 Background

 McKenzie was a Scot by birth, a Canadian immigrant as a teenager.
 He became a clerk for the North West Company, learning the fur business.
 Losing his job when his employer was merged into the Hudson's Bay Company, McKenzie traveled to St. Louis in 1822, applied for US citizenship and joined the Columbia Fur Company, heading it by the mid-1820s.
-While he was at fort union he married an Indian woman but later in his life he married a woman named Marry Marshal.
+While he was at Fort Union he married an Indian woman but later in his life he married a woman named Marry Marshal.